averageflow/spring-warehouse/README.md

 A list of transactions performed (sales) that have occurred can be obtained via the API.

 Bear in mind if you want to add new products, the articles which compose the product should obviously already be present in the database.

 This application includes a graceful shutdown mechanics and so whenever you stop it, or it receives a stop signal, it will first wait for any HTTP request currently being processed to be finished and then gracefully shutdown.
 This makes it possible to deploy it without downtime and to ensure a better experience for users.

 The code has been written in an attempt to achieve as clean code as possible, with dependency injection of key components and with simplicity in mind, with no global state and trying to use functional programming approach where beneficial.

 ## Unit tests

 You can run the unit tests for this project if you have Java 17 and Gradle installed, by at the root of the project
 executing:

 ```sh
 ./gradlew test
 ```

 The unit tests will also be run every time the Docker image is rebuilt.

+## Authentication and Authorization

+This REST API is only accessible for authenticated users.
+Authentication is done by means of an HTTP cookie.
+You can register users via the API, and posteriorly login also via the API.
+This will create `READ_ONLY` users, which are only allowed to perform GET calls to the API.
+If you want to create an `ADMIN` account you will need to modify a database record for a user and turn him into admin.
+That user will have then permission to perform all CRUD operations on all resources, and even create / edit users of all kinds.

 ## Possible Improvements